 Fabric Paints & Dyes

-A non-hazardous & non-flammable Fabric Paint used for restoring or changing the colour to fabrics.From £9.95
+An easy-to-use Fabric Paint used for restoring or changing the colour of fabrics.From £12.95

-Fabric Paint used for restoring or changing the colour of fabrics
+Fabric Paint used for restoring or changing the colour of all types of fabrics

 - Fabric Paint transforms colour without changing the texture or making the material stiff